umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

   In this way, the irreversible transformation of space-time into matter can be described as a phase separation between matter and gravitation in which black holes play the role of “critical nuclei.”"
 [18]
 -

+##### Cosmogeny
+- "the question of the properties and origin of the large-scale structure of the Universe, of the reasons for the appearance of the original density perturbations, of the law of their growth in the course of the cosmological expansion, of the peculiarities of compression of matter in the nonlinear stage of growth, and, finally, of observable manifestations of all these stages.
+The resulting picture is often called the theory of galaxy formation, although it would be more correct to call it the theory of formation of the large-scale structure of the Universe."
+[23]